kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 As the survivors find spots at the galley table, laden with Ingrid’s platters, conversation turns to the adventurers’ quest.
 Halite, Kragor, and Elara briefly explain their mission: the Frigid Woe spreading from Palebank Village, stolen Aeorian artifacts, Hulil’s desperation, and their current journey to Eiselcross seeking the cure Elro described— the milky liquid in golden vials.
 Gerhard and Rorik listen intently, their own recent brush with death making the tale resonate deeply.
 Bret listens too, his face impassive, betraying nothing.

 Mera, the navigator, consults her charts, brow furrowed.
 “With this fog and the delay… we lost time,” she announces.
-“But if the weather holds, we should reach Syrinlya by tomorrow afternoon.”
+“But if the weather clears, we could reach Syrinlya by tomorrow afternoon.”

 A collective sigh ripples through the crew.
 Landfall is close.

 Dinner is subdued, a recounting of the battle punctuated by shared relief.
 Later, mugs refilled, Elara retrieves her harp.
 Small against the vast, fog-bound sea, the instrument sings under her fingers, a melody of quiet longing and resilient hope filling the galley.
 The notes hang, fragile beauty against their harsh reality.
 Even Bret seems softened, gaze distant.
 When the song ends, respectful silence yields to appreciative murmurs.

-Evening deepens, the ship’s routine returns.
-Watches assigned: Scarlet first, senses alert to wind and timber, Sparky a silent, feathered presence beside her.
+As evening deepens, the ship’s routine returns.
+Watches are assigned: Scarlet first, senses alert to wind and timber, Sparky a silent, feathered presence beside her.
 Whisper follows, melting into deck shadows, eyes piercing the gloom.
 Gerhard takes the third watch, grateful for the normalcy.
 Captain Stonebeard joins him near the helm, leaning on the rail, fog swirling like ghosts.

 “Sorry about your vessel, Gerhard,” Stonebeard says, voice low.
 “Hard thing, losing your ship.”